 - University Scholars Program

-By submitting the application for admission to OSU, incoming freshman and transfer students are automatically considered for scholarships.
-Additional need-based scholarships require students to submit the FAFSA before the priority deadline of February 28.
-Current OSU students can apply for scholarships within their academic department/college starting November 1 using the common application on the Scholarship Management System.
+By submitting the application for admission to OSU, incoming freshman and transfer students are automatically considered for scholarships awarded by the University Scholars Program.
+OSU also offers need-based scholarships that require students to submit the FAFSA before the priority deadline of February 28.
+In addition, both newly-admitted and continuing OSU students can apply for college and departmental scholarships starting November 1 through OSU ScholarDollars.

 All renewal criteria for scholarships can be found here.
 As of the 2016-17 academic year, renewal criteria has changed so students should be sure to note which year they began receiving their award to determine which renewal criteria applies to their scholarship.